Update On Victorian Gas Phase Out For New Homes

 Victorian Energy Upgrades (VEU) program - for existing homes

 The Victorian Energy Upgrades (VEU) program supports households to reduce energy costs by installing energy-efficient equipment.
-New incentives will be developed to help households replace gas hot water and gas heating.
+More than 24,000 Victorians have switched to efficient electric heating and cooling, while more than 34,000 have upgraded from a gas water heater to a heat pump water heater.

 FAQs about Victoria's gas phase-out